 Our Open Source Cohort offers support, allowing you to contribute to Bitcoin projects independently within a supportive team framework.

-Our builders run BitDev meetups across thirteen African cities—Abuja, Accra, Cotonou, Douala, Gitega, Goma, Johannesburg, Kaduna, Kampala, Kano, Lagos, Nairobi, and Uyo, —with support from Btrust in administration, communication, and funding.
+Our builders run BitDev meetups across thirteen African cities—Abuja, Accra, Cotonou, Douala, Gitega, Goma, Johannesburg, Kaduna, Kampala, Kano, Lagos, Nairobi, Uyo,and Zambia, —with support from Btrust in administration, communication, and funding.
 The goal is to expand these meetups to more African cities, growing the pipeline.

 These monthly meetups follow the established BitDevs format and are highly localized.
 They offer a high-signal environment to deepen understanding of Bitcoin development and communicate opportunities within the technical community.